przepompownia/dotnvim/README.md

-# Portable vim environment
+# Portable Neovim environment

 ## Goals
-- Have more than one independent vim environment that not share data and configuration with any other.
-You can test plugin combinations unusual for you without changing your regular vim environment.
+- Have more than one independent Neovim environment that not share data and configuration with any other.
+You can test plugin combinations unusual for you without changing your regular Neovim environment.
 - Allow easily disable extensions from running (by commenting `packadd!` in `init.vim`) or remove.

 ## Install and configure extensions